-Description: Students will learn about technology in the 21st century while practicing critical thinking, problem solving and collaboration.
+Students will learn about technology in the 21st century while practicing critical thinking, problem solving and collaboration.
 CAD software and 3D printing will be used to help students create solutions for engineering design challenges.
-Students will learn fundamental programming concepts to solve problems in a logical and creative way.
-Adobe Creative Cloud is also introduced to empower students to think creatively and communicate expressively.
-Students will learn robotics and use the engineering design process to create prototypes, and to test, analyze and improve designs.
-The focus is on basic robot construction and programming for robotic control.
-Students will build prototypes or use simulation software to test designs.
+Students will begin to code to develop their understanding of fundamental programming concepts.
+Students will also learn robotics with a focus on basic robot construction and programming for robotic control.
+Students who took sixth (6th) grade Technology & Design will be placed into this course.